prasser/leoss-puf/README.md

-# Anonymization pipeline for the LEOSS public use file
+# Anonymization pipeline for the LEOSS Public Use File

 This process has been designed for continuous publishing of the LEOSS dataset.
 It must be called using the following conventions: